There's not much to do in Vermont...Though the combination of cold weather and small isolated towns do force an extremely bored kid to get creative.

 Now with 15 years of classic rock, reggae, blues and even a bit of metal and classical music under his belt, you can imagine how strange Pierce’s first interaction with electronic music was.
 Somehow this small high school in Vermont was blessed with an incredible music department entirely run by two teachers, a husband and wife.
 One semester of Pierce's senior year involved back to back music theory and electronic music production classes and another course in music history.
 The electronic music course taught students the fundamentals of production programs, basic synthesis/sound design, and sampling in addition to studying the history of iconic electronic music from the likes of Kraftwerk, Aphex Twin, Frankie Knuckles, and more.
 It was a revelation having had no real exposure to this world, growing up in such seclusion, so far away from club culture.

-Now 23 years old and based in Brooklyn, Pierce is still subject to the habits of his youth; bouncing between genres and instruments while simultaneously bringing all of these influences into the dance music he's known for.
+Now 24 years old and based in Los Angeles, Pierce is still subject to the habits of his youth; bouncing between genres and instruments while simultaneously bringing all of these influences into the dance music he's known for.
 When he isn't out on the road, playing shows around the world, not too much has changed about those quiet, cozy nights spent in the studio.